 Q1.
 Answer the following extract based questions: A]Since its invention a little over 130 years ago themethods and merits -very considerably c) What does vary considerably?

-- a) What has the interview become?

 - i)A method of presenting thought

-- ii)A medium of communication
+- ii) A medium of communication

-- iii)A common place of journalism
+- iii) A common place of journalism

 - iv) None of these

 - i)Literate people

 - ii)Illiterate people

 - iii)Employed people

 - iv)Stupid people